-If it is real Scottish Food that you are looking for, then you won't find better than this Stovies recipe.
-Ask 100 Scots for the recipe, and you will get 100 different answers which is much like the English Bubble and Squeak recipe.
-Where you live in Scotland, what you traditionally eat for lunch on Sunday, all will have an impact on the final recipe and really is a free for all.
+If it is real Scottish food that you are looking for, then you won't find a better option than this Stovies recipe.
+Ask 100 Scots for the recipe, and you will get 100 different answers, which is much like the English Bubble and Squeak recipe.
+Where you live in Scotland and what you traditionally eat for lunch on Sunday, all will have an impact on the final recipe.

-The word Stovies means "bits from the stove", so is a recipe using whatever you happen to have to hand on a Monday, after your Sunday Roast. - all those leftovers, with the main constituent being the bits of meat from the roast the day before.
+The word Stovies means "bits from the stove," so it is a recipe using whatever you happen to have to hand on a Monday, after your Sunday Roast.
+Think of all those leftovers, with the main constituent being the bits of meat from the roast the day before.

 - 1 tablespoons lard (or beef dripping)